lussi-gubska/5ire-validator-node-systemd/README.md

 ```

-## Now, follow the official manual for setting up the validator app https://docs.5ire.org/docs/5ireChain-tools/validator-application Just follow official manual, its easy.
-Install 5ire Wallet extension for your Chrome browser https://chrome.google.com/webstore/detail/5irechain-wallet/keenhcnmdmjjhincpilijphpiohdppno .
+## Now, follow the official manual for setting up the validator app https://docs.5ire.org/docs/5ireChain-tools/validator-application  Install 5ire Wallet extension for your Chrome browser https://chrome.google.com/webstore/detail/5irechain-wallet/keenhcnmdmjjhincpilijphpiohdppno .
 Create wallet.
 Connect the node to the application using this link ws://127.0.0.1:9944.
 Create validator inside the app.
 Add stake to the validator.
 ```bash

 ```